wfordwfu/deployment-template/README.md

 ---
-title: Deployment Project Template last revised: 2022/08/28
+title: Deployment Project Template last revised: 2022/09/05
 ---

 ## Project Status - in development

 This is an active learning/demonstration of several different tools in the DevOps/GitOps space.
 Feel free to use this as inspiration for your own work, but this is not a turn-key solution.
 My ultimate goal is to have a unified environment running tools locally to develop in a kubernetes environment, but to also quickly deploy a "production" ready environment and application on prem or cloud.

-Originally, my plan was to leverage the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for [Visual Studio Code](https://code.visualstudio.com/).
-I may still go that way, but I've recently run into issues using [third-party registries](https://github.com/microsoft/vscode-docker/issues/869).
-Given that a number of Helm charts use `k8s.gcr.io` images, I'm in the process of updating my original solution.

 For local development, I built this solution with [Rancher Desktop](https://rancherdesktop.io/) and Windows in mind.

-That part doesn't change, but to make everything else work, I'm going to use WSL2 for my development environment.
+I had been experimenting with using devcontainers as a solution to create consistent and ephemeral development environments, but there are headaches in that solution.
+First, it's still reliant on Docker.
+Second, the solution has a lot of overhead.
+Even avoiding adding shell scripts at the end, it does a lot of rebuilding for what should be based on an image.
+And on something like a regular laptop, it's going to use a lot of resources- forget running Zoom/WebEx and continue development work.

+I don't want to oversell it- WSL isn't a slam dunk replacement.
+Think of it more like an incremental change.
+It feels a little more efficient with resources.
+It's more permanent than a container, so there's less re-building.

+It's the re-building that has me the most excited.
+The problem that I've been trying to solve lately has been making my local and other environments more consistent.
+That's why things like Rancher Desktop are so appealing to me.
+While Docker is ephemeral and idempotent, Docker-Compose doesn't replicate Kubernetes.
+Also, devcontainers doesn't help me with my goal either.
+Building out all the parameters in a devcontainer.json doesn't do anything for the project- it'll never be like dev, stage, prod or whatever.
+But in using WSL, I can leverage ansible, which is a solution I love and does get me closer to parity between my environments.

 So the steps you'll need to get going are something like below.
-If different OS, you can probably get through this okay, but I would consider a different approach.
+If different OS, you can probably get through this okay, but this approach needs some tweaking.
 I like WSL2 as a solution because it's isolated from the main OS - can recreate if something goes south.
-Linux and Mac may want to stick with the devcontainer idea or something else that provides a degree of isolation from the OS.
+Linux and Mac may want to stick with the devcontainer idea or something else that provides a degree of isolation from the OS - QEMU, LXC or KVM.
 I've left the devcontainer logic in place but I'm not improving/maintaining it at present.

 ### Ansible vs Terraform

-*The below is still valid, but given I'm not leaning into devcontainers anymore, I needed something to handle a bit more configuration, so I'm leaning into Ansible a lot more.
-That being said, Terraform still does a great job provisioning, but I haven't yet found anything better at configuration work than Ansible.*

-I started building out example terraform and ansible-pull projects.
+I started building out example terraform and ansible-pull projects in this repo.
 I'm not sure where I'm going to go with those, but I was thinking through which tools I'd use for this solution.
 At first I was thinking Terraform, and ultimately I may change my mind, but I think it's far more interesting to use Crossplane.
 The downside to crossplane is that in a local situation, it requires a bit more effort to stand up an environment, so I decided Ansible was reasonable to handle that task.

 NOTE: Currently there's a bug in WSL2 that affects devcontainers.
 Terraform is impacted.  before running terraform commands vim into /etc/resolve.conf and set the nameserver to 1.1.1.1 or 8.8.8.8, something like that.
 This is just a workaround, so I'm not going to update the files to automatically fix. --[Github issue](https://github.com/microsoft/WSL/issues/8022)